Conditions and diseases

 Right side:

 By opening and closing on time, the heart valves ensure that the blood flows at just the right moment.
 If one or more of the cardiac valves fail, the blood cannot be circulated properly.
-This is referred to as valve problems.
+This is referred to as valve disease.

 Symptoms